 • Requires Python 3.10+, mqweb server, and MQ distributed installation

-• 2 stars and last commit July 2025 suggest minimal investment
+• 2 stars suggest minimal community adoption

 Best for: IBM MQ shops that need basic queue manager inspection.
 Don’t expect a polished experience.